By: Marilyn L. Davis, Editor-in-Chief

 Editors are familiar with the publishing industry and know what agents and houses look for in manuscripts and poetry collections.
 They can guide you to publishing agents or houses looking for your type of books.

 If you choose to self-publish your writing or poetry, an editor is still critical.
 You’ll need to know how to format or who to hire for this task on Amazon.
 An editor is familiar with those components, too.

 An editor’s costs depend on the scope of the editing or coaching.
 Don’t skimp on this.
 Every great writer has an equally great editor.
 Remember that the costs of an editor will significantly improve your writing, whether it’s a book, blog, dissertation, or poetry collection.

-Services offered by:
+Editing, Writing and Poetry Coaching, and Services offered by:

 When Your Books Needs Help

 If’ you’ve written a book, you’ve done a lot of work.
 You wrote, revised, self-edited, and then hired a professional to edit and fine-tune.